zalora/styleguide/pages/components/Color.md

 # Color

 Color utility classes allow you to determine the background, border, or text colors for your elements.
-Simply format a utility class using the color names shown below.
+Format a utility class using the color names shown below.
 For example:

 * Use `.u-bg-teal-10` to set an element's background color to `#D6E6E7`.
 * Use `.u-text-grey-80` to set an element's text color to `#474747`.